entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - **Occurrence.** Murrumbidgee Group, Burrinjuck Dam area, Taemas-Wee Jasper, New South Wales, Australia.
 > - **Holotype.** See Young (2004).
 > - **Diagnosis.** See Young (2004).
-> - **Remarks.** oung (2004) established *Dhanguura* based on an incomplete skull roof lacking its posterior margin and referred it to Homosteidae.
+> - **Remarks.** Young (2004) established *Dhanguura* based on an incomplete skull roof lacking its posterior margin and referred it to Homosteidae.
 Subsequent phylogenetic analyses have yielded conflicting results.
 Zhu et al. (2016) recovered *Dhanguura* as a basally branching brachythoracid outside Homosteidae, a placement also supported by the parsimony analyses of Xue et al. (2025, 2026).
 In contrast, the Bayesian analyses of Xue et al. (2025, 2026) recovered *Dhanguura* within a monophyletic Homosteidae.
 > - **Reference.**[Young, 2004](https://www.tandfonline.com/doi/abs/10.1671/1942-1).

 [*Dickosteus threiplandi*](https://deepbone.cn/public/#/explor?s_id=2650&functionId=Deepbone_header_searchResultOpen) Miles and Westoll, 1963